-NM Water Rights Reporting System data reveal no water wells in the immediate area.
-A review of NMOCD well files shows surface casing at the subject well and a nearby well was set greater than 170 feet bgs.
+NM Water Rights Reporting System data reveal no water wells in the area.
+A review of NMOCD well files shows surface casing at the subject well and a nearby well was set greater than 200 feet bgs.
 Due to the conditions noted, ground water is believed to be greater than 50 feet.
-Ground water depth is further supported by the topographic setting which contributes to the absence of other ground water information.
+Ground water depth is further supported by the topographic setting which likely contributes to the absence of any additional ground water information to the contrary.